 In particular, one of my favorite comparisons is to Raphael’s The Madonna and Child.
 In this piece, a young Mary extends both of her arms outwards: her left arm reaches down to bring St. John the Baptist closer to herself, while her right hand is raised to wrap the infant Christ in her garment.
 The motion is at once maternal and deferential.
 Meanwhile, in Emms’ painting, we see a similarly intimate moment caught between three hounds.
 Though probably not a maternal scene, the two hounds lying in the hay regard the sitting hound somewhat respectfully.
 The sitting hound is pale in color, and his or her down-turned eyes suggest a kind of long-suffering piety recognized in older dogs who live around rambunctious puppies or children.
 In both paintings, the grouping of subjects creates a very clear triangle between the seated figures and two smaller or reposed figures in their charge.

 Once you start recognizing triangles in painting compositions, it is very difficult to stop!
 I encourage you all to take a stroll through our galleries to see how many more examples you can find of sporting artwork that shares compositional geometry with Italian Renaissance masters.

-Anne Marie Barnes is the Clarice & Robert H. Smith Educator at the National Sporting Library & Museum (NSLM).
+Anne Marie Paquette is the Clarice & Robert H. Smith Educator at the National Sporting Library & Museum (NSLM).
 Her passion for museum work began shortly after graduation with a Bachelor’s degree in History from James Madison University.
 Between her expeience working at the Fredericksburg Area Museum & Cultural Center and the Washington Heritage Museums, she has done everything from designing summer camps to formulating major fundraisers.
 Have a question?
 Contact Anne Marie by e-mail